Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 Characteristics That Great Artworks Have in Common

-In the end, what makes a painting successful is that its composition, color, and subject matter all work harmoniously to deliver a unified and well-executed artwork that is pleasant to the viewer.
+In the end, what makes a painting successful is that its composition, color, and subject matter all work harmoniously to deliver a unified and well-executed artwork.

-There are a couple of main elements that typically come together to make a painting successful.
+There are a few main elements that typically come together to make a painting successful.

 Though there isn't one single right answer to that question, there are definitely some common elements in every successful painting.